Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 Lillian Students (Maria-sama ga Miteru)

 In canon: Lillian Girls’ School is a garden for maidens.
 The pleats on their skits shouldn’t be noticeable.
 Their white sailor collars should always be tidy.
 Walking slowly is preferred here.
 Oh, and all the characters are engaged in intimate, exclusive, intensely personal “soeur” relationships with each other.
-But it’s totally pure.
+But it’s totally platonic.
 They swear.

 In Shine: The girls have all their usual troubles to work out, with the occasional bonus intrusion from vampire slayers and witch hunters.
 And, yes, they’re pretty much all lesbians.
 Yumiko is a former student, and her soeur now works there as a nurse.